endlos99/xdt99/doc/MANUAL.md

     src/FILE2.ASM
     src/FILE2.S

+and its corresponding lower-case variants.

+Additional search paths may be specified with the `-I` option as a comma-seperated list, e.g.,

+    $ xas99.by -I lib/,disk2/ ashello.asm

-and its corresponding lower-case variants.  `COPY` also supports native file paths, e.g., `COPY "/home/ralph/ti/src/file2.a99"`.
+`COPY` also supports native file paths, e.g., `COPY "ti/src/file2.a99"`.

 `xas99` also provides a new directive `BCOPY` that includes an external binary file as a sequence of `BYTE`s.
 Please refer to the section about *xdt99